htmlacademy/console.js/Readme.md

 ```

 * `expandDepth` — depth on which fields of this object will be expanded.
 If not specified — 0 by default.
 * `minFieldsToExpand` — min length of enumerable fields in that object to autoexpand.
-If not specified — 0 by default.
+0 by default.
+* `maxFieldsToExpand` — max length respectively.
+Positive infinity by default
 * `exclude` — array of view types that don't need to be expanded inside that root view type.

 You can also trim preview elements inside head (only available in object yet):